awadheshv/autotagworkflow/README.md

     export IBM_API_KEY=<api_key>

 * Start your AEM instance in this environment.
-* Modify the AutoTag workflow to use the Bluemix process steps and select an asset.
+* Modify the AutoTag workflow to use the Bluemix process steps.
+* Kick off the workflow and select an asset.

 Microsoft Cognitive Services
 ----------